sarahwonago/TodoApp/README.md

 The is a comprehensive web application designed to help individuals and teams manage their tasks efficiently.
 The system provides a user-friendly interface to create, organize, prioritize, and track tasks, aiming to enhance productivity and streamline workflow management.

 ### Goals
-- **Task Organization**: Allow users to categorize and tag tasks for better organization.
+- **Task Organization**: Allow users to categorize for better organization.
 - **Task Tracking**: Enable users to set due dates, priorities, and receive notifications to ensure timely completion of tasks.
 - **Productivity Insights**: Offer analytics and reporting features to provide insights into task completion rates, time spent, and overall productivity.
 - **Integration Capabilities**: Provide a RESTful API for integration with other tools and third-party applications.